Generating diffusions with fractional Brownian motion: Precise formulation and results

 In particular, on any fixed time interval, we have $\E \|f(Y_\cdot)\|_{\CC^\alpha}^p < \infty$ provided that $p(\alpha_0-\alpha) > 1$. \end{lemma} \begin{proof} For $f \in E$ with $\|f\|_E \le 1$ and for $p \le \f 12 p_\star$, one has \begin{equs} \big\|f(Y_t) - f(Y_0)\|_{L^p} &\le \|W(Y_0) V(Y_0) d(Y_t,Y_0) +\one_{d(Y_t,Y_0) > 1}\|f\|_E \big(V(Y_0)+V(Y_t)\big)\big\|_{L^p} \\ &\lesssim \|(1+W(Y_0)) V(Y_0) \|_{L^{2p}} \Bigl((1\wedge t^{\alpha}) + \P(d(Y_t,Y_0) > 1)^{\f1{2p}}\Bigr) \\ &\lesssim 1\wedge t^{\alpha}\;, \end{equs} where we combined \eqref{e:boundContY1} with Markov's inequality in the last step. \end{proof}

 When $H \ge \f12$, Assumption~\ref{ass:continuous} is empty, so only integrability conditions are required on the spaces $E_n$.
 This allows for example to use Harris's theorem \cite{HarrisOrig,MeynTweedie,Harris} to verify Assumption~\ref{ass:ergodic} for spaces of functions with weighted supremum norms.
+More precisely, one would then take $E$ to be the space of all bounded Borel measurable functions and $E_n = \CB_V$, the Banach space of functions $f \colon \CY \to \R$ such that In order to verify our assumptions, it then suffices that $V$ is a square integrable Lyapunov function for the Markov process $Y$ and that the sublevel sets of $V$ satisfy a `small set' condition for the transition probabilities of $Y$ \cite{MeynTweedie}.